Fidenae

-Fidenae (Φιδῆναι) was an ancient town of Latium, situated about 8 km north of Rome on the Via Salaria, which ran between Rome and the Tiber.
+Fidenae (Φιδῆναι) was an ancient town of Latium vetus, situated about 8 km north of Rome on the Via Salaria.
 Its inhabitants were known as Fidenates.
-As the Tiber was the border between Etruria and Latium, the left-bank settlement of Fidenae represented an extension of Etruscan presence into Latium.
+As the Tiber was the border between Etruria and Latium, the left-bank settlement of Fidenae would represented an extension of Etruscan presence into Latium, or a Latin border town.
 The site of the arx of the ancient town was probably on the hill on which lies the contemporary Villa Spada, though no traces of early buildings or defences are to be seen; pre-Roman tombs are in the cliffs to the north.
 The later village lay at the foot of the hill on the eastern edge of the high-road, and its curia, with a dedicatory inscription to Marcus Aurelius by the Senatus Fidenatium, was excavated in 1889.
 Remains of other buildings may also be seen.

 History

 Conflicts with the Roman kingdom

-Originally a settlement of Etruscans, it was for some while the frontier of the Roman territory and from time to time changed hands between Rome and Veii.
+Considered an Etruscan, but also a Latin settlement of Alban foundation—archeological findings proved a Latial origin—it was at the frontier of Roman territory and occasionally changed hands between Rome and Veii.

 In the 8th century BC during the reign of Rome's first king, Romulus, the Fidenates and the Veientes were defeated in a war with Rome, according to legend.
 It may be that a colony was established there after the defeat as Livy afterwards describes Fidenae as a Roman colony.

 Fidenae and Veii were defeated by Rome in the mid 7th century BC during the reign of Rome's third king Tullus Hostilius, and again by Rome's fifth king Tarquinius Priscus in the early 6th century BC.